Undergraduate Course Catalog

 ANTHRO 322- Introduction to Archaeology Research Design and Methods

-Quantitative and numerical approaches to the description and analysis of patterns in archaeological data, including typology, sequence ordering and attribute analysis.
-Prerequisite: 301 or 302 or equivalent.
+Regional and site-specific approaches to the description and analysis of patterns in archaeological data, including settlement survey, site characterization, vertical excavations, and horizontal household excavations.

 ANTHRO 324- Archaeological Survey Methods